geisa/specification/source/hardware.rst

 |geisa-pyramid|

+.. [#] Future versions of the GEISA specification may require binary compatibility, though it is likely this will only be done in conjunction with a GEISA community reference implementation.

+.. [#] GEISA LEE specifically assumes a GNU/Linux environment (see :doc:`operating-system`), such that
+   it is likely that the tool chain in use is open-source.
+If a vendor is using a commercial tool chain, there is no requirement that the platform vendor provide a license; however, they MUST provide information regarding where third parties can purchase the necessary tool chain and the version of the tool chain in use, and they must provide any supporting files required to allow the tool chain to be used to compile applications for their platform.

 .. [#] Note: inductively powered devices, such a remote fault indicators, may lack a ground reference and thus may be unable to provide voltage data.
 Similarly, some devices may lack a current sensor and may be limited to voltage only.
 Electric meters are expected to be able to provide both.

-.. [#] Future versions of the GEISA specification may require binary compatibility, though it is likely this will only be done in conjunction with a GEISA community reference implementation.

-.. [#] GEISA specifically assumes a GNU/Linux environment (see :doc:`operating-system`), such that
-   it is likely that the tool chain in use is open-source.
-If a vendor is using a commercial tool chain, there is no requirement that the platform vendor provide a license; however, they MUST provide information regarding where third parties can purchase the necessary tool chain and the version of the tool chain in use, and they must provide any supporting files required to allow the tool chain to be used to compile applications for their platform.